 How to tell if you’ve been manipulated by a narcissist

 A narcissistic personality hides their manipulation under a theatrical mask.
 The lights go down, the stage is set, scenery pushed into place and the performance begins.
 Mastering a metaphorical act, entering the shape-shifting scene, a big brave soldier courageously carries a tiny helpless victim.
 Without exception and without question, hiding their cowardly nature, their scripted, twisted, distorted personal story is always a tale of zero to hero.

 A typical "gaslighting" scenario plays out when a narcissist is the root cause of a problem.
 The type of problem which they refuse to name, refuse to see, and, as such, can legitimately, in their distorted minds, refuse to own.
 It's not that they don't understand responsibility, a narcissist deliberately refuse to take any blame to avoid negative thoughts from feeling guilty, so you become the one who is supposed to feel their shame.
 In such manner, despite discarding you once you are no longer a useful object, or being forced into a position whereby you finally exit their game of shame, they make any falling out "your fault" as you "must" be deserving of their verbal, physical or emotionally abusive assault.

 You are left wondering how you became such easy prey as you allowed an abuser to bulldoze into your insecurities and fears keeping you guessing as to what they might do next.
-Your responses are shot to pieces and you are living by reaction, feeling a need to defend each and every action - that you make.
+Your responses are shot to pieces and you are living by reactions, feeling a need to defend each and every action - that you make.
 Although it is worth noting a more vulnerable narcissistic personality will find covert ways of mocking and dismissing your interests, passions and beliefs, often behind your back or through social media.
 On the other hand, a more grandiose narcissistic personality will display overt aggressiveness, maliciousness and viciousness, resorting to public personal attacks and criticism, dogged in self-interested pursuit of achieving their own goals through such action.